The problem requires scheduling tasks with a cool down period 'n' between two

 tasks.
 The key is to

-maximize efficiency
+maximize efficiency by

-minimizing idle time
+minimizing idle time.

 We first

-calculate
+calculate the

-maximum frequency
+maximum frequency of

 any task and how many tasks

-this frequency.
+share this frequency.
 The

 total intervals required are determined by the formula

-(mxFreq - 1) * n + mxFreq + cnt - 1
+(mxFreq - 1) * n + mxFreq + cnt - 1,

 where

-is the
+mxFreq is the

 maximum frequency and

-is the count of tasks
+cnt is the count of tasks

 with that frequency.
 If the total number of tasks is greater than the calculated intervals, we